Would you pick your company’s primary law firm because it came in a bundle from your cafeteria’s food service vendor?

 - The EAP creates a catalog of standardized, short seminars that are available as part of the package.

-- The trainer, an independent contractor, delivers the workshop, using the materials provided by the EAP.
+- The trainer, usually an independent contractor, delivers the workshop, using the materials provided by the EAP.

 The Bundle Comes with Limitations